 - (i) tests which are performed in a simulation environment for analogue and for digital simulations; - (ii) functional production tests, which are done as a last step of the production process (phase 3) and, in case TOE delivery is at the end of phase 4, additionally done as a last step of IC Packaging.
-These tests are done for every chip to check its correct functionality; - (iii) qualification tests to release the TOE to production to determine the behaviour of the chip with respect to different operating conditions (often also referred to as characterisation tests); - (iv) special verification tests on functionality of the chip which were done with samples of the TOE in user mode; - special verification tests on Security Functions which were done with samples of the TOE in user mode; - (vi) layout tests as part of the design and release process by testing the implementation by optical control, in order to verify statements concerning the layout design.
+These tests are done for every chip to check its correct functionality; - (iii) qualification tests to release the TOE to production to determine the behaviour of the chip with respect to different operating conditions (often also referred to as characterisation tests); - (iv) special verification tests on functionality of the chip which were done with samples of the TOE in user mode; - (v) special verification tests on Security Functions which were done with samples of the TOE in user mode; - (vi) layout tests as part of the design and release process by testing the implementation by optical control, in order to verify statements concerning the layout design.

 The developer tests cover all Security Functions and all security mechanisms as identified in the functional specification, the high level design and the low level design.
-Chips from the production sites in Dresden and Corbeil Essonnes (Altis) (see part D, annex A of this report) were used for tests.
+Chips from the production site in Dresden (see part D, annex A of this report) were used for tests.

-The evaluators confirmed test results from the previous certification procedures BSI-DSZ-CC-0223-2003 and BSI-DSZ-CC-0265-2004 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
+The evaluators confirmed test results from the previous certification procedure BSI-DSZ-CC-0266-2005 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
 Besides repeating exactly the developers tests, test parameters were varied and additional analysis was done.
 Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections at that time.

-For this re-evaluation, the developer provided test evidence for chips from both production sites.
+For this re-evaluation, the developer provided test evidence for chips from the production site Dresden.
 The test results confirm the correct implementation of the TOE Security Functions.

-The evaluators supplied evidence that the actual versions of the TOE SLE66CX322P with RSA 2048 / m1484b14 and m1484f18 and each with production line indicator "2" (Dresden) resp.
-"5" (Altis) provides the Security Functions as specified.
+The evaluators supplied evidence that the actual version of the TOE SLE66CX642P/m1485b16 with RSA 2048 with production line indicator "2" (Dresden) provides the Security Functions as specified.

-For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0223-2003 where they took all Security Functions into consideration.
+For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0266-2005 where they took all Security Functions into consideration.
 Intensive penetration testing was performed at that time to consider the physical tampering of the TOE using highly sophisticated equipment and expertised know how.
-A focus during this re-evaluation was on the random number generator and RSA functionality assessment and penetration.